-Though many Americans do not want to admit it, one of the most important determinants of financial wellbeing is credit score.
-Many people only think their credit scores matters when it comes a favorable interest rate on their next credit card or mortgage loan.
+Though many Americans do not want to admit it, credit score is quite possibly the single most important determinant of financial well being.
+Many people only think their credit scores matter when it comes to getting a favorable interest rate on a credit card, but there is much more to it.

-Regardless of what you may think, our lives are now ruled by our credit scores, and depending on the situation, they could help you or restrict you.
-However, despite the current economic climate, the average credit score in the country may actually be better than you think.
+Regardless of what you may think, our lives are ruled by our credit scores, and depending on the situation, they could help you or restrict you.
+All of that being said, the average credit score in the country may actually be better than you think.
+Here are more details.

 Your credit score, also known as your FICO (Fair Isaac Corporation) score, ranges from between 300 and 850, and is calculated using the following factors:

-A credit mix which accounts for the final 10% of your score.
+A credit mix which accounts for the final 10% of your score

 Therefore, you should have a good credit score if you pay all your bills on time, do not utilize more than 30% of your credit, maintain credit accounts that are in good-standing for extended periods of time, avoid opening or having too many accounts, and have a mix of installment (such as mortgages and auto loans) and revolving loans (such as credit cards).